ethos-ets/.github/profile/README.md

 - CSS
 - Golang

-To get started, please click the link to the next to the role youare interested in and fill the form.
+To get started, please click the link next to the role you are interested in and fill the form.
 We will get back to you as soon as possible:

 There are no open positions at the moment, Please check again in a week to view open positions.